 - When hosting through Steam, users can just connect through your Steam friends list

 - With the ‘direct’ option, users should port forward 30502 through UDP

 If you have any further questions regarding how RimWorld multiplayer works, you can check out the official FAQ page, or join the team’s official Discord.
 They’re very active there and will definitely be able to help.

 Now’s a great time to get into RimWorld with your mates, and what better mode to play than multiplayer.
-If they don’t have the game yet, it’s easy enough to buy RimWorld’s base game cheap, although the Royalty expansion is also worth picking up.
+If they don’t have the game yet, it’s easy enough to buy RimWorld’s base game cheap.